 Flood insurance is available to homeowners, renters, condo owners/renters, and commercial owners/renters.
-Costs vary depending on how much insurance is purchased, what it covers and the property’s flood risk.
+Costs vary depending on how much insurance is purchased, what it covers, and the property’s flood risk.

 Valuable Articles / Scheduled Property

-Typical homeowner’s policies are designed primarily to protect your home, personal liability and general contents of your house.
+Typical homeowner’s policies are designed primarily to protect your home, personal liability, and general contents of your house.
 But if your property includes high value contents like heirlooms, jewelry, an art collection, your silver or china collection, or even the wine collection you have been maintaining for years, you cannot depend on the typical homeowners policy to keep your property protected.

 Many people think that their valuables will be covered for their entire value under the contents limit on their homeowners policy.
-Do not get caught off-guard: in a usual homeowners policy there are many sub limits on valuable items, making it unlikely that all your belongings will be replaced for their full value.
+Do not get caught off-guard: in an usual homeowners policy there are many sub limits on valuable items, making it unlikely that all your belongings will be replaced for their full value.
 In order to better protect your exceptional items, it is important to have them covered under a valuable articles policy or as an endorsement on the homeowners policy.

-Items that you should consider adding include: Jewelry, watches, furs, silverware, guns, stamps, musical equipment, coins, cameras and fine arts.
+Items that you should consider adding include: jewelry, watches, furs, silverware, guns, stamps, musical equipment, coins, cameras, and fine arts.